jupiter1390/ePaperPriceTag/README.md

 <img width="300" height="650" alt="App Screenshot" src="https://github.com/user-attachments/assets/97b7037d-415f-4f12-8ba1-ecab99a837a4" />

 [APK File](NKBLE210.apk)<br>
 Built with App Inventor.
-Application requires Bluetooth Connection<br>
+Application requires Bluetooth Connection
-(todo: build apk with English UI)

 Supply power to the ESP32 module, connect with Bluetooth using [Scan Bluetooth] Button(Will be automatically scan and connect with the module)